jexxa-projects/Jexxa/tutorials/BookStore/README.md

     @BeforeAll
     static void initBeforeAll()
     {
-        // We recommend to instantiate JexxaMain only once for each test class.
+        // We recommend instantiating JexxaMain only once for each test class.
         // If you have larger tests this speeds up Jexxa's dependency injection
         // Note: For unit-tests you just need to bind any driving adapter
         jexxaMain = new JexxaMain(BookStoreServiceTest.class.getSimpleName());